 “When communicating with a new client, video can create a serious advantage over the competition,” he says.
 “Match that with analytical data for a seller, and you stand above the rest.”

-2. Social Media Videos
+2. Work the Algorithms in Your Favor with Social Media Videos

 Cast a wide net by posting videos for real estate on social media—either to attract prospects who are just beginning their search or to market a property.